dieterich-lab/rp-bp/docs/usage-instructions.md

     * **aligned reads which map uniquely to the genome**.
 A sorted bam file containing all alignments of reads to the genome with multimapping reads filtered out. `riboseq_data`/without-rrna-mapping/`sample-name`[.`note`]-unique.bam

-    * **unsorted reads aligned to the transcriptome**.
-An unsorted bam file containing all alignments of reads to the transcriptome.
-That is, the alignments are in "transcript space" coordinates. `riboseq_data`/without-rrna-mapping/`sample-name`[.`note`]Aligned.toTranscriptome.out.bam

-    * **sorted reads aligned to the transcriptome**.
-A sorted bam file containing all alignments of reads to the transcriptome.
-That is, the alignments are in "transcript space" coordinates. `riboseq_data`/without-rrna-mapping/`sample-name`[.`note`].transcriptome.bam

-    * **aligned reads which map uniquely to the transcriptome**.
-A sorted bam file containing all alignments of reads to the transcriptome with multimappers filtered out.
-That is, the alignments are in "transcript space" coordinates.
-This file is often not very useful since it filters reads which align to multiple transcripts. `riboseq_data`/without-rrna-mapping/`sample-name`[.`note`].transcriptome-unique.bam

 * Metagene profiles
     * **metagene profiles**.
 A gzipped csv file containing the metagene profiles for all read lengths which occur in the uniquely-aligning reads.
 It includes the metagene profile around both the annotated translation initiation site and translation termination site. `riboseq_data`/metagene-profiles/`sample-name`[.`note`]-unique.metagene-profile.csv.gz